Videogaming: Newbies Guide to Elder Scrolls Online

-These small blue shining stones are scattered all over Tamriel, and you will find one in every Delve (mini-dungeon).
-There’s one just outside the East gate in Daggerfall — so go get that one right away.
-Sometimes they are very carefully hidden, so you might need to look carefully.
-Clicking on 3 of these will give you a free skill point, so it’s definitely worth hunting them down.
+These small blue shining stones are scattered all over Tamriel overland zones, and you can also find one in every Delve (mini-dungeon).
+Sometimes they are very well hidden, so you might need to look carefully.
+Clicking on 3 of these Skyshards will give you a free skill point, so it’s definitely worth hunting them down.

 You will find these scattered about across the land.
-For example there’s one just a bit to the North East outside Daggerfall.
 Clicking on a Mundus Stone will give a significant bonus to one of your traits, like increasing your health or stamina.
 Once you find one with a bonus you like, keep it on — it will last forever until you change it.

 There’s a bank in every major town.
-There are two vaults:
+There are three vaults: